liyulinnyu/swordman_game/README.md

 ## Final words

-* If you have some advices, please contact me.
+* If you find any bugs or have any advices, please contact me.
 * Have a nice day!